schultek/dart_mappable/examples/package_comparison/README.md

 Comparison files have the following structure:

 1. Model section
-  - Models using json_serializable
+  - Models using json_serializable & freezed
+  - Models using dart_json_mapper
   - Models using dart_mappable
 2. Comparison cases
   - Snippet using json_serializable
+  - Snippet using freezed
+  - Snippet using dart_json_mapper
   - Snippet using dart_mappable

-In the model section, the same models are implemented in two variants, one using json_serializable and the other using dart_mappable.
+In the model section, the same models are implemented in three variants, one using json_serializable with freezed, one dart_json_mapper and the other using dart_mappable.
 There are comments pointing out **required boilerplace** and **optional boilderplate**.

 In each comparison case, the same action is performed on both variants of the defined models.
 There are comments pointing out various differences, shortcomings or advantages.